MN Laws 2001, First Special Session, Chapter 2, Section 14 (beginning July 1, 2001)

 St. Paul, MN 55155

-The project is construction of a small craft harbor on Lake Superior developed in cooperation with the DNR, US Army Corps of Engineers, and
+$500,000 is from the future resources fund to the commissioner of natural resources to develop a small craft harbor on Lake Superior in cooperation with the McQuade Joint Powers Board, U.S. Army Corps of Engineers, and local units of government.

 When completed, the project is intended to serve all citizens by providing both shoreline and boat access.
 The safe harbor will provide a park-like setting, and in addition to boating and shore fishing, citizens will be able to experience the lake from shore or by accessing the breakwater on an accessible route.